 Mainly, romance novels are character-driven rather than plot-driven.
 Characters' interactions and development are the primary foci of the novel.
 When editing a character-driven story, it's vital to focus efforts on character believability and development.
 Characters must be likable, their flaws must be credible and the romance needs to be believable.
 Do be sure to have flaws in your characters; otherwise, you risk alienating readers.
 Who wants to read about someone who is perfect?
 Be sure the conflict is strong; it's what drives a novel.
 Continually develop characters throughout the manuscript as a way to energize the story.
 Never disclose everything about the characters within the first chapter or two.
 Leave something to surprise readers later, to serve as a plot twist, or to help wrap up the story.
 Be sure the ideas and opinions of characters reflect the times to maintain a semblance of realism.

-I hunt for changes in physical descriptions of characters: eye color, hair color and body type.
+Hunt for changes in physical descriptions of characters: eye color, hair color and body type.
 Although these issues are problematic in any novel, the characters' looks have a more central role in romance than in other genres.
 Descriptions of a location or time of year often can be incongruent or mismatched.
-I also, keep settings and the spelling of names consistent, and make sure actions ring true.
-As an editor, I also keep track of the timeline and character descriptions to make sure they are realistic and consistent.
+Also, keep settings and the spelling of names consistent, and make sure actions ring true.
+Keep track of the timeline and character descriptions to make sure they are realistic and consistent.

-I encourage authors to keep detailed notes of character backstory, which can often be very important.
+Keep detailed notes of character backstory.
+This can often be very important.
 It's imperative to make sure the story stays on track.
 If there's a lot going on, make a timeline.

 Modern readers expect things such as contraception to be referred to if not discussed by the characters.
 Sex scenes require editing just as carefully as the rest of your novel.
 Authors sometimes struggle to write these scenes and many editors don't give them enough attention.
 I don't embarrass easily and am comfortable with explicit content.

 It's important to ensure that the plot is elucidated well and stays true to the formula.
-I make sure there are interesting plot points, enough conflict to be believable, and the resolution makes sense.
+Make sure there are interesting plot points, enough conflict to be believable, and the resolution makes sense.